Skip to main content

 Why it matters

-The site does not have a valid SSL certificate or is not served over HTTPS.
-Browsers show security warnings and Google deprioritizes non-HTTPS sites.
+The site is not served over HTTPS.
+Modern browsers show "Not Secure" warnings on non-HTTPS pages and Google deprioritizes them in search results.
+All traffic should be encrypted with SSL/TLS.
 This affects browser trust signals and whether visitors feel safe submitting contact details.

 How we detect it